Siege of Inabayama Castle: Mino campaign

 Oda Nobunaga mounted forays into Mino territory in 1561 and 1563, which resulted in brief battles.
 In each expedition Nobunaga and his 700 troops were outnumbered by rapidly assembled forces under local daimyo, who would muster up to 3,000 men.
 Caught in the open and unable to organize a defense, he fell back each time to his home territory.
 The local history of Gifu city states that in 1564 Nobunaga went so far as to attack Inabayama Castle, the headquarters of the Saitō clan.
 The castle was situated atop Mount Inaba, which had a ruggedly steep northern face with the bank of the Sunomata River at its foot, and accessed by a winding avenue up the southern slopes.
 Although it was considered nearly impregnable, Tatsuoki fled the parapets and hid within the castle while his retainers Takenaka Shigeharu (called Hanbei) and Andō Morinari commanded the defense.
 Nobunaga then left or was driven out soon afterward.
 In later years Nobunaga had this setback expunged from records and omitted from the Nobunaga Chronicles.

-Starting in 1564, Oda Nobunaga began dispatching his Sandal-bearer and loyal retainer, Kinoshita Tōkichirō, to convince, with liberal bribery, many of the warlords in the Mino area to defect to the growing alliance under the Oda clan.
+Starting in 1564, Oda Nobunaga began dispatching his sandal-bearer and loyal retainer, Kinoshita Tōkichirō, to convince, with liberal bribes, many of the warlords in the Mino area to defect to the growing alliance under the Oda clan.
 Kinoshita even approached Takenaka Hanbei, who was considered a brilliant strategist but lived in pious seclusion, to persuade him to defect.
-Although the Saitō retainer was frustrated by the ignominious behavior of Tatsuoki, he did not want to appear capricious with his loyalty, and declined Kinoshita's offers on behalf of his lord.
-Kinoshita was impressed with the integrity of the retainer and invited him to an extended stay in his home, as a guest.
+Although the Saitō retainer was frustrated by the ignominious behavior of Tatsuoki, he did not want to appear capricious with his loyalty and declined Kinoshita's offers on behalf of his lord.
+Kinoshita was impressed by his integrity and invited him to an extended stay in his home as a guest.
 Hanbei admitted that the Saitō clan could not survive for much longer under Tatsuoki, and accepted Kinoshita's invitation in exchange for a promise of leniency if ever the Saitō leadership fell into Kinoshita's hands.